thecodeofdaniel/thecodeofdaniel.github.io/content/projects/osTicket/1-prereqs-and-installation/index.md

 draft = false
 +++

-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.

-## Before We Get Started

-### Environments and Technologies Used

-- Microsoft Azure (Virtual Machines/Compute)
-- FreeRDP/Remote Desktop
-- Internet Information Services (IIS)

-### Operating Systems Used

-- Windows 10
+This tutorial walks you through the prerequisites and installation steps for setting up the open-source help desk ticketing system, osTicket, on a Windows virtual machine.
+It covers the installation of necessary components like IIS, PHP, MySQL, and osTicket itself, as well as configuration and setup for a fully functional help desk system.
+Follow these steps to get osTicket running on your Windows server for streamlined support management.

-### List of Prerequisites
+## List of Prerequisites

-- Azure Virtual Machine
 - Internet Information Services (IIS)
 - PHP Manager
 - Rewrite Module